-In IT auditing and governance, frameworks help organizations establish strong internal controls, manage risks, and ensure compliance.
-Two widely used frameworksâCOSO (Committee of Sponsoring Organizations of the Treadway Commission) and COBIT (Control Objectives for Information and Related Technologies)âoffer structured approaches to internal controls and IT governance.
-While they share some similarities, they serve different purposes and are applied in distinct ways.
-This article explores their key differences and uses a real-life analogy to simplify their understanding.
+Frameworks help organizations establish strong internal controls, manage risks, and ensure compliance.
+Two widely used frameworksâCOSO (Committee of Sponsoring Organizations of the Treadway Commission) and COBIT (Control Objectives for Information and Related Technologies)

 Understanding COSO and COBIT